jfnavarro/myVCF/README.md

 ### Configuration

-Test datasets annotated with Annover, VEP and snpEff are present in /data/VCFs.
+Test datasets annotated with Annovar, VEP and snpEff are present in /data/VCFs.

 The folder /data/annotation contains files with gene names and ensembl ids downloaded from different versions of Ensemble.
 These are then added to the database